mrvautin/squido/README.md

 ## Deployment / Hosting

-You can host this website anywhere you can host static websites.
+You can host this website anywhere static websites are supported.
 Some options are [https://www.netlify.com](https://www.netlify.com) as the deployments are just dead simple.

-Simply set the `Build settings` settings like below:
+Simply connect your Git repo and set the `Build settings` settings like below:

 <img src="https://raw.githubusercontent.com/mrvautin/squido/main/docs/images/netlify.png" width="800px" height="auto">